Epic (2013 film): Production

 In 2006, it was reported that Chris Wedge would be directing an animated feature film based on William Joyce's book, The Leaf Men and the Brave Good Bugs for Fox Animation.
 Joyce, who had already collaborated with Wedge as a designer and producer on the 2005 film Robots, was set to produce the film.
 At one point, Wedge got permission to find a new home for the film and turned to Pixar, led by John Lasseter, a close friend that Wedge knew from working on Tron.
-When Pixar tried to close the rights for the film and start development, Fox changed their mind, and the film returned to Fox.
+When Pixar tried to close the rights for the film and start development, which would have been its first film adaptation of an existing work and a departure from its penchant of basing all of its films on original ideas, Fox changed their mind, and the film returned to Fox.
 The film was officially greenlit in 2009, under the title Leaf Men.
-In May 2012, Fox announced the final title for the film (Epic) 3D-CGI its first cast details, and a plot.
-According to Wedge, he was not satisfied with the renaming, which was decided by the marketing department.
+In May 2012, Fox announced the final title for the film (Epic), its first cast details, and a plot.
+According to Wedge, he was unsatisfied with the renaming, which was decided by the marketing department.
 He also expressed dissatisfaction with subtitles given to the film in some non-English countries, including the French subtitle, The Battle of the Secret Kingdom.

 Although the film is based on and borrows many characters from Joyce's book, its plot has been significantly changed.
 Wedge explained: "[W]hile Bill wrote a wonderful book, it is a quaint story.
 We wanted to make a gigantic action-adventure movie."
 To address online speculations about whether the film is similar to other films, like FernGully: The Last Rainforest or Avatar, Wedge said: "I hate to associate it with other movies.
 It is adventure on the scale of Star Wars.
 And it does immerse the audience completely in a world like Avatar.
 But it has its own personality."

 Release

 The film was internationally released starting with May 16, 2013.
-In the United States, it premiered on May 18, 2013, at the Ziegfeld Theatre in New York City, and was theatrically released in on May 24, 2013.
+In the United States, it premiered on May 18, 2013, at the Ziegfeld Theatre in New York City, and was theatrically released on May 24, 2013.